Reviewing Bain Capital Specialty Finance (BCSF) and Its Rivals

 |-27.47%

-Bain Capital Specialty Finance pays an annual dividend of $1.64 per share and has a dividend yield of 17.3%.
+Bain Capital Specialty Finance pays an annual dividend of $1.64 per share and has a dividend yield of 15.9%.
 Bain Capital Specialty Finance pays out 100.0% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 17.5% and pay out 94.8% of their earnings in the form of a dividend.
-Bain Capital Specialty Finance has raised its dividend for 1 consecutive years.
-Bain Capital Specialty Finance lags its rivals as a dividend stock, given its lower dividend yield and higher payout ratio.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 16.4% and pay out 94.8% of their earnings in the form of a dividend.
+Bain Capital Specialty Finance has increased its dividend for 1 consecutive years.
+Bain Capital Specialty Finance lags its peers as a dividend stock, given its lower dividend yield and higher payout ratio.

 Analyst Ratings

-This is a summary of current ratings for Bain Capital Specialty Finance and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Bain Capital Specialty Finance and its peers, as provided by MarketBeat.com.

 |Sell Ratings